 For example, to see the difference this can make in repayments, consider a $10,000 loan that has to be repaid over three years and has a 15% APR rate.
 That would require a monthly payment of about $347.
 If that same loan could be paid back over 7 years, the monthly payments would be only $193.

 There are a variety of popular lenders with loan terms of five years or more, including SoFi, LightStream, Citizens Bank, Rocket Loans and Navy Federal Credit Union.

 Lenders may restrict how funds can be used, but most can be used for expenses like:

 Every financial decision has positive and negative points.
 Let’s recap both pros and cons of getting a long-term personal loan:

 - Higher overall interest paid through the loan term

 - Longer opportunity to make credit-harming late payments

 - Could have a higher rate than credit cards, especially if you don’t have good or excellent credit

-When does it make sense to get a long-term personal loan?
+When it makes sense to get a long-term personal loan

 In general, you want to avoid taking out personal loans for discretionary expenses, like a vacation, simply because of the cost and debt burden it creates.
-It’s also a bad idea to get one if your financial situation has any instability, because not paying back the loan can result in a lower credit score, collections and even garnished wages.
+It’s also a bad idea to get one if your financial situation has any instability — not repaying loans can result in a lower credit score, collections and even garnished wages.